Does Vinegar Kill Stink Bugs?

 What are the main components of vinegar?

 The key ingredient of vinegar is acetic acid, constituting about 5 to 20 percent of vinegar.
 Acetic acid is saturated with hydrogen, carbon, and oxygen atoms.
 Vinegar also contains trace amounts of other acids, vitamins, minerals, and flavor compounds.
+This table outlines the key ingredients found in different types of vinegar and their common uses:

 How does vinegar affect stink bugs?